RainingSea/cese/project/website/DailyJournalApp/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The Daily Journal App will be developed using Python for the backend logic and HTML for the frontend presentation.
-User interactions will be handled through HTML forms, and data will be managed using local text files for user accounts and journal entries.
-The application will consist of a single main Python file that handles routing, user authentication, and journal entry management.",
+"Implementation approach": "The Daily Journal App will be developed using Python for backend functionality and HTML for frontend presentation.
+User authentication will be implemented using simple file-based storage for usernames and passwords.
+Journal entries will be managed through a separate text file, allowing users to create, view, and save their entries.
+The application will use basic file operations to read from and write to these text files, ensuring a lightweight and efficient system.",

-"UI design": "The application will include the following pages:\n1. **Login Page**: Contains input fields for username and password, a 'Login' button, and a link to the Registration Page.\n2. **Registration Page**: Contains input fields for username and password, a 'Register' button, and a link back to the Login Page.\n3. **Dashboard Page**: Displays a list of journal entries with titles and dates, a 'New Entry' button to navigate to the New Entry Page, and a 'Logout' button.\n4. **New Entry Page**: Contains input fields for the journal entry title and content, and a 'Save Entry' button to save the entry.",
+"UI design": "The application will consist of the following pages:\n1. **Login Page**: A form with fields for username and password, and a 'Login' button.
+A link to the Registration Page will be provided.\n2. **Registration Page**: A form with fields for username and password, and a 'Register' button to submit the details.\n3. **Dashboard Page**: A list displaying journal entries with titles and dates, a button to navigate to the New Entry Page, and a 'Logout' button.\n4. **New Entry Page**: A form with fields for title and content, and a 'Save Entry' button to save the journal entry.",

 "Data Storage": "Data will be stored in local text files.
-User data will be saved in 'users.txt', and journal entries will be stored in 'entries.txt'.
-Each entry will consist of a title, content, and timestamp, formatted as 'title|content|timestamp'.",
+The following types of data will be organized into separate files:\n1.
+User data (usernames and passwords) will be stored in 'users.txt'.\n2.
+Journal entries will be stored in 'journal_entries.txt'.
+Each entry will include a title, content, and date, formatted as 'title|content|date'.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/new_entry.html", "users.txt", "entries.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/new_entry.html", "users.txt", "journal_entries.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
-        -UserManager user_manager
-        -JournalManager journal_manager
         +main() str
-    }
-    class UserManager {
-        -List users
         +login(username: str, password: str) bool
         +register(username: str, password: str) bool
+        +create_entry(title: str, content: str) void
+        +view_entries() list
+        +logout() void
     }
+    class User {
+        -username: str
+        -password: str
+        +is_authenticated() bool
+    }
-    class JournalManager {
+    class JournalEntry {
-        -List entries
-        +create_entry(title: str, content: str) void
-        +get_entries() List
+        -title: str
+        -content: str
+        -date: str
+        +save() void
+        +load_entries() list
     }
 ",
 [/CONTENT]